b00f/lilak/README.md

 ## How to contribute

 The best way you can contribute on this project is collecting words with correct part-of-speech tags.
-Part-of-speech is important to build lilak.
+Part-of-speech is important to build Lilak.
 It should classified in main types like: verb, noun, adjective, etc. Also some other tags will be useful. like tense of verb, singular or plural, etc.
-Check the `src/data/Lexicon` for more information
+Check the `src/data/lexicon` for more information

 Please open an issue if you find any mistakes while using lilak.